sdp5/sdp5.github.io-jekyll/source/_posts/2019-07-30-langpacks-autoinstall.markdown

 Now, with the [implementation](https://gitlab.gnome.org/GNOME/gnome-software/merge_requests/257), user need not worry about installation of langpack; as in the background it gets installed automatically as soon as GNOME-Software starts looking for updates, may be for the first time, in both the scenarios:

-* It’s a new installation in any foreign language and user continues to use that language.
+* It’s a new fedora installation in any foreign language and user continues to use that language.
 * The user switches into new session of a foreign language from English or any other language.

 Because this is a `background task`, no notifications are popped, however, here is how a debug message is logged.
 Just in case, user uninstalls the language meta package, this feature may not reinstall it.